Lammartial/COMP4010-Project2-Group13/README.md

 * **Visual resemblance**: How closely the R recreation resembles the original artwork in layout, color, and overall feel.
 * **Technical execution**: Use of clean, modular, and reusable code.
-* **Creativity & interpretation**: Artistic merit and adaptation within R’s constraints.
+* **Creativity & interpretation**: Artistic merit and adaptation within R's constraints.
 * **Documentation**: Quality of explanations and clarity of the final presentation.

 ## **Timeline**